 Some shows have unique codes to them from Live Nation, the artist’s fan club, Ticketmaster, Spotify, or another means.
 We will try to post these codes inside of each specific tour guide on our home page.

-Hopefully with this information, you’ll be able to get early concert tickets!
+Hopefully with this information, you’ll be able to get early concert presale access!